DanRepik/api_foundry/readme.md

 ## Services That API-MAKER Supports

 In this section we will explore the API services that API-MAKER provides.
+Most of the examples will be restricted to the abbreviated example API specification.
+However some examples will use resources defined in the complete Chinook API specification.

 ### Basic Operations